RanitManik/Attendence-System/README.md

 Once the application is running, you can access the video feed at `http://localhost:5000/video_feed`.
 The application will detect faces and record attendance in a CSV file named with the current date.

-## Troubleshooting

-- Ensure all dependencies are installed.
-- Check Heroku logs for any deployment issues using `heroku logs --tail`.

 ## Contributing